 The program imposes no restrictions on nominees with regard to nationality or country of residence.
-Procedures to allow non-Canadian chairholders to work in Canada have been established by Human Resources and Skills Development Canada and Citizenship and Immigration Canada.
-Members of the chair's team may also be eligible for an expedited work permit.
-For further information on the process, universities should contact their local Temporary Foreign Worker Unit.
-Other procedures have been established by the government of Quebec for foreign researchers taking up a chair in this province.
+Employment and Social Development Canada and Immigration, Refugees and Citizenship Canada have established procedures to allow non-Canadian chairholders to work in Canada.
+Members of the Chair's team may also be eligible for an expedited work permit.
+For further information on the process, institutions should contact their local Temporary Foreign Worker Unit.
+The government of Quebec has established other procedures for foreign researchers taking up a Chair in this province.

-Researchers who hold a tenured or tenure-track position at a Canadian university are eligible to be nominated; however, they may not be nominated by the university at which they hold the tenured or tenure-track position as of the Phase 2 deadline.
+Researchers who hold a tenured or tenure-track position at a Canadian institution are eligible to be nominated; however, they may not be nominated by the institution at which they hold the tenured or tenure-track position as of the Phase 2 deadline.
 They may take up a position at the nominating institution once the nomination is submitted.

-If a university nominates a researcher for the chair who is currently at a Canadian institution, the university must demonstrate the net benefit to the country in moving the researcher from one Canadian institution to another.
+If an institution nominates a researcher who is currently at a Canadian institution, the institution must demonstrate the net benefit to the country in moving the researcher from one Canadian institution to another.

 Applications to the CERC program have to be submitted through an eligible institution.
-Eligible institution may submit a limited number of applications to the Phase 1 of the 2012 competition.
-Applications to the Phase 2 competition can only be submitted upon invitation.
+Eligible institutions may submit a limited number of applications to Phase 1 of the 2016 competition.
+Applications to Phase 2 can only be submitted upon invitation.

-If appropriate, national and international experts will be asked to evaluate the strengths and weaknesses of the Phase 1 applications in relation to the evaluation criteria.
-The evaluations are provided to the review panel, along with all nomination materials, for further evaluation.
+Experts will be asked to evaluate the strengths and weaknesses of the Phase 1 applications.
+The evaluations are then provided to the review panel, along with all application materials, for further evaluation.

 A prestigious and distinguished arms-length selection board assesses the proposals to determine which ones represent the best strategic investment that can be made through the program.
 In the context of the CERC program, an investment is strategic when it: